Copernican heliocentrism: On the Revolutions of the Heavenly Spheres

-De revolutionibus orbium coelestium

 When Copernicus's compendium was published, it contained an unauthorized, anonymous preface by a friend of Copernicus, the Lutheran theologian Andreas Osiander.
-This cleric stated that Copernicus wrote his heliocentric account of the Earth's movement as a mathematical hypothesis, not as an account that contained truth or even probability.
+This cleric stated that Copernicus wrote his account of the Earth's movement as a mathematical hypothesis, not as an account that contained truth or even probability.
 Since Copernicus's hypothesis was believed to contradict the Old Testament account of the Sun's movement around the Earth (Joshua 10:12-13), this was apparently written to soften any religious backlash against the book.
-However, there is no evidence that Copernicus himself considered the heliocentric model as merely mathematically convenient, separate from reality.
+However, there is no evidence that Copernicus himself considered the model as merely mathematically convenient, separate from reality.

 Copernicus's actual compendium began with a letter from his (by then deceased) friend Nikolaus von Schönberg, Cardinal Archbishop of Capua, urging Copernicus to publish his theory.
 Then, in a lengthy introduction, Copernicus dedicated the book to Pope Paul III, explaining his ostensible motive in writing the book as relating to the inability of earlier astronomers to agree on an adequate theory of the planets, and noting that if his system increased the accuracy of astronomical predictions it would allow the Church to develop a more accurate calendar.
 At that time, a reform of the Julian Calendar was considered necessary and was one of the major reasons for the Church's interest in astronomy.

 The work itself is divided into six books: